jasmith79/xaja/README.md

 });
 ```

+## HTTP Error Codes
+Unlike raw fetch, xaja will reject the returned Promise if the HTTP status code indicates an error.
+Any code not in the 200-399 range will cause a rejection.

 ## Shorthand

 In addition to the `request` function, xaja also offers `get`, `post`, and `getJSON` shorthand functions that invoke `request` with the appropriate configuration.
 They have the following signature: